n1khilmane/documentation/content/en/docs/IAM/Builders/_index.md

 Users are authorized by SSH key.
 To become an authorized user, provide your public SSH key to Jennifer Wokaty (TODO Name-by-role).
-She will forward it to Nikos George at DFCI (TODO Name-by-role).
+They will forward it to Nikos George at DFCI (TODO Name-by-role).
 He will use this key to grant you access to the DFCI login servers as well as the builders.

 If you are unfamiliar with SSH key, [this](https://sites.google.com/ds.dfci.harvard.edu/docs-ds/servers-hpc/server-access-ssh) page may be helpful.